JS2907/KSSE_LMS/README.md

 ```

 The generated `output.pptx` will contain a single 1920x1080 slide with detected shapes, text and tables positioned to roughly match the source image.
+Irregular polygons are currently approximated with rectangles as `python-pptx` does not provide a freeform API.

 ## Windows GUI